xlucas/go-vim-install/README.md

 # go-vim-install
-Easy environment setup for Vim addicts and go developers.
+Easy environment setup for Vim addicts and go developers on Ubuntu.

 ## Install